seanjosephjurgens/MR_pipeline_sjj/README.md

 The pipeline was used in various publications:
 ```
 Jurgens et al.  Genome-wide association study reveals mechanisms underlying dilated cardiomyopathy and myocardial resilience.
 Nature Genetics (accepted for publication).
-Weng et al.  Common and rare variant contributions to bradyarrhythmia.
+Weng et al.  Common and rare variant contributions to bradyarrhythmias.
 Nature Genetics (accepted for publication).
 ```